 Overall, Admiral Markets has done a great job at enhancing the typical MT4 user experience with add-ons such as MT4 Supreme.
 Even if more seasoned MT4 users prefer to use their own developed EAs or acquire third-party add-ons from the MQL4 community, Admiral Markets’ ranking among MetaTrader brokers with similar pricing and execution methods is superior, thanks to its additional product depth.

-Depending on the account type you open at Admiral Markets, either the MT4 or MT5 apps are compatible and available straight from MetaQuotes Software Corporation.
-Android and iOS devices are fully supported and come standard out of the box.
+Depending on the account type you open at Admiral Markets, either the MT4 or MT5 apps come standard on Android and iOS and are available straight from MetaQuotes Software Corporation on Apple’s app store and Google play.

 Like the rest of its products, Admiral Markets’ platform and mobile app are from the same developer.
 That said, unlike desktop, which can include additional add-ons to other platforms to enhance the overall experience, mobile apps are standardized.
 As a result, scoring for this category matches that of other MetaTrader-only brokers.